marcomusy/vedo/examples/other/trimesh/README.md

 In this directory you will find a bunch of examples of interoperability with the [trimesh](https://trimsh.org) package.

-(Still a bit experimental, expecially when running from a jupyter notebook.
+(Still a bit experimental, especially when running from a jupyter notebook.
 Use in this case _embedWindow(False)_).

 To run the examples:
 ```bash